-REST API · Cloudflare Pages docs

 REST API

 The Pages API empowers you to build automations and integrate Pages with your development workflow.
 At a high level, the API endpoints let you manage deployments and builds and configure projects.
-We plan to support prebuilt deployments and hooks soon.
+Cloudflare supports Deploy Hooks for headless CMS deployments.
 Refer to the API documentation for a full breakdown of object types and endpoints.

 How to use the API